chettrick/stm32cubef4/Projects/STM32F429I-Discovery/Applications/FatFs/FatFs_RAMDisk/readme.txt

 in FatFs configuration file “ffconf.h” available under the project includes directory, in a way to fit the application requirements.

-STM32 Eval board's LEDs can be used to monitor the example status:
+STM32 Discovery board's LEDs can be used to monitor the application status:
-  - LED3 is ON when the example runs successfully.
+  - LED3 is ON when the application runs successfully.
   - LED4 is ON when any error occurs.